 The site at 100 Bayshore Dr. is shown in the centre of Figure 1-1 below as presented in the GeoOttawa website.
-The parcels are still shown separately, but it is our understanding that they have been merged as a single parcel.
+The parcels are still shown separately, but it will be a single property under a single owner.

 Figure 1-1 Site Location